PART E: Subject-wise Passing Condition for Minor/DSC–Multidisciplinary

 instructional hours per week assigned to it.
 This explains why usually 'credit'

-of course contents and delivery of Course such as lectures, tutorials,
+the volume of course contents and delivery of Course such as lectures,

 Classroom lectures of one-hour duration.